ComedicChimera/berry/README.md

         - Only allow pointer arithmetic and unsafe casting inside unsafe blocks and functions
         - Replaces the need for a bunch of extra macros.
-        - Unsafe Casts = ptr to ptr, string to byte array, byte array to string
+        - Unsafe Casts:
+            * Int to Ptr, Ptr to Int, Ptr to Ptr
+            * Int to Enum
+            * String to Byte Array
     * `@sizeof` and `@alignof`
     * Extract defines in code via `@get_defined`
     * Platform Sized Ints: `int` and `uint`